NathanaelSpecht/Engine/README.md

 Updates after version 1.0 will continue to provide bug fixes, features, and performance improvements.
-API changes will be backwards compatible from this point onward, unless explicitly stated in the changelog.
+API changes will be backwards compatible from 1.0 onward, unless explicitly stated in the changelog.

 # Links

 Included files:
-- The GPLv3 and LGPLv3 licenses, used by this software, can be found in the `COPYING` and `COPYING.LESSER` files.
+- TIS uses the zlib license, which can be found in the LICENSE file.
-- This software links to SDL.
+- TIS links to the SDL library.
 The license for it can be found in the `sdl` folder.
 - All graphics included with this project are made by me and are free to use.
 Please give credit where you use them.